Ukraine aid appeal raises £85m in two days

+People donating in the UK encouraged to give money rather than clothes or food

+Related video: Chants of ‘we support Ukraine’ ring around demonstration in Trafalgar Square

-More than £85 million has been raised to provide aid for Ukraine in what has been described as an “absolutely incredible” show of support from the UK public.
+The British public has helped raise more than £85m to provide aid for Ukraine, in what charity bosses have described as an “absolutely incredible” display of solidarity with the besieged Eastern European nation.

+It came after an appeal by the Disasters Emergency Committee (DEC) earlier this week, in which the group’s CEO Saleh Saeed advised people to donate “cash through a reputable charity” rather than donated items.

-The Disasters Emergency Committee (DEC) has thanked everyone who has contributed so far and said the message from aid workers at Ukraine’s borders and inside the invaded nation is that money is needed rather than donated items.
+“Trying to transport goods from here, the UK, thousands of miles to Ukraine will take a long time and may not be necessarily what people need when it arrives,” he said, adding the message from aid workers at the borders and inside the invaded nation is that money is what is needed.

-DEC chief executive Saleh Saeed told BBC Breakfast: “What we would advise is the things that people collect today here in the UK are not necessarily what people need tomorrow.
+Mr Saeed told BBC Breakfast on Thursday: “What we would advise is the things that people collect today here in the UK are not necessarily what people need tomorrow.

-“Trying to transport goods from here, the UK, thousands of miles to Ukraine will take a long time and may not be necessarily what people need when it arrives.”

-Mr Saeed asked people to consider giving to the DEC appeal, saying the aid will reach the most vulnerable, including women and children who have fled Ukraine to neighbouring countries.
+Encouraging people to consider giving to the DEC appeal, he said the aid would reach the most vulnerable, including women and children who have fled Ukraine to neighbouring countries.

-In an update on Saturday, the DEC said: “We are seeing an absolutely incredible response from the public to this appeal, which has now raised over £85 million.

-“We’re grateful to everyone who is giving, organising events and helping to spread the word.

-“Our member charities are at the borders and inside Ukraine responding to the huge and growing humanitarian crisis.
-They’re telling us that what they need is funding rather than donated items.
-The things that people give today might not be what people need tomorrow.”
+Following the public appeal, the DEC reported on Saturday that it had seen “an absolutely incredible response” to Mr Saeed’s message – and that more than £85m had now been raised.

-The committee said “generous donations” have already been made to the appeal by the Queen, the Prince of Wales and the Duke of Cambridge among others, and the latest total includes £25 million from the UK Government.
+The committee said “generous donations” had already been made to the appeal by members of the Royal Family – including the Queen, the Prince of Wales and the Duke of Cambridge – as well as £25m, so far, from the UK government.

+“We’re grateful to everyone who is giving, organising events and helping to spread the word,” it said in a statement posted to its social media.

-Celebrities have been involved in highlighting the appeal, with broadcasts by Trigger Point actor Adrian Lester and Game Of Thrones star Kit Harington after the evening news on Thursday, and commercial radio appeals voiced by Doctor Who star David Tennant.
+A host of celebrities have been involved in highlighting the DEC appeal, with TV broadcasts by Trigger Point actor Adrian Lester and Game Of Thrones star Kit Harington, as well as commercial radio appeals voiced by Doctor Who star David Tennant.

+The news comes as Boris Johnson unveiled his international six-point plan to ensure Russia fails in its invasion of Ukraine, and urged other leaders to endorse it.

+It includes an international humanitarian coalition to help Ukraine’s civilians, support for the country’s self-defence capabilities and greater economic pressure being brought to bear on Putin.

 Register for free to continue reading